Criminal Law for CLAT - Notes, Preparation Tips, Important Cases

 • Vishal Mehrotra v.
 State of Uttar Pradesh (2008): This case dealt with the issue of cybercrime.
 The Supreme Court held that cybercrime is a serious crime and that the punishment for it should be commensurate with the severity of the offence.

-Also check - Criminal Law Questions for CLAT with Answers
+Also, check - Criminal Law Questions for CLAT with Answers

-Frequently Asked Question (FAQs)
+Frequently Asked Questions (FAQs)

 1. What's the Best Way to Understand and Remember Different Criminal Offences?